-All over the world beaches are hosting regular meetups, and beach cleans.
-In Europe, these beach cleans are most important after big storms wash up plastic and fishing waste.
-Look out for your local beach clean and get involved.
+Before the pandemic communities were hosting regular meetups, and beach cleans.
+Once we can meet up again, look out for your local socially distanced beach clean and get involved.
 They are great community events, and it’s always important to look after your local area.

 3. Recycle and Reuse

 Where ever possible, recycle and even better if items can be reused or upcycled then give that a do.
 Reuse your glass jars for lunches or storage at home.
 If you lack in imagination get on Pinterest, there are ideas on how to upcycle almost anything.
 We even managed to turn balloons into cute bunting!
 See more here.

 4. Buy Ethically & Locally

 When it comes to food, it’s important to source the best food.
 Ethically sourced fish, organic vegetables that have been grown locally will help you reduce the impact you have on the environment.
 Most fish products are well labelled so look for the responsibly sourced label if you do wish to buy seafood.